Razortooh/smileplug-bsp/README.md

 Changelog
 =========
+* 0.5.5a-emmc - This is a release of the 0.5.5a-jamsj code, for production on the emmc units.
 * 0.5.5a-jamsj - Big set of changes for SMILE software.
 Added 0.9.9 version of SMILE Teacher for Android, added new IQManager, improved stability of SMILE Student Web and SMILE Server for Node.js.
 99 fixes and enhancements for SMILE Teacher, and 70 fixes and enhancements for SMILE Server
 * 0.5.4b - Release quality 1.0.x SMILE Plug Server (private beta release for GTI)